 Anxiety Hates Fun

 The paradox is that anxiety can really set in with ferocity when we begin to have fun.
-The times I’ve made a conscious decision to relax – to play and engage in pleasant activity simply because it’s fun, anxiety protests big time at the start.
-But the more firm my resolve to surrender myself to fun, anxiety begins to fade into the background.
+The times I’ve made a conscious decision to relax – to play and engage in pleasant activity simply because it’s fun, anxiety protests big time.
+But the more firm my resolve to surrender myself to the fun, anxiety begins to fade into the background.

 Play is my New Secret Sauce